 Cultural anthropology: a guide to reference and information sources.
 (Libraries Unlimited, 2007).
 GN2 .J33 2007 NMU Books (Library upper floor).

 Oxford Reference Online.
 Contains over 120 dictionary, language reference, and subject reference works published by Oxford University Press.
 You can browse individual works or search across the entire collection.
 Has a unique cross-reference tool that allows you to highlight and click on a word to find it in other reference sources in the collection.
 Also, for each entry there is an extensive web of cross-references and links.

 Films on Demand.
 Provides over 33,000 videos that can be streamed anytime, anywhere, 24/7!
 Films are grouped by subject or producer (BBC, PBS, etc.).
 Special features allow users the ability to organize and bookmark clips, create and share playlists, personalize folders, and more.

 Directory of Open Access Journals.
 Free, full-text online scholarly journals.
-Search across 17 listed disciplines or narrow your search to a specific field (click the "expand subject tree")
+Search across 20 listed disciplines or narrow your search to a specific subject.

 American Memory Project from the Library of Congress.
 "American Memory provides free and open access through the Internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience."
-Also at the Library of Congress American Folklife Center is a collection of ethnographic resources.
+Also at the Library of Congress American Folklife Center is their Folklore Wiki.